raprice/azure-docs-sdk-node/docs-ref-services/preview/relay.md

 ---
-title: Azure Relay modules for JavaScript
-description: Reference for Azure Relay modules for JavaScript
-author: sethmanheim
-ms.author: sethm
-manager: timlt
-ms.date: 07/18/2017
 ms.topic: reference
+title: Azure Relay SDK for JavaScript
+author: xirzec
+ms.devlang: javascript
+ms.data: 09/16/2022
+description: Reference for Azure Relay SDK for JavaScript ms.service: relay ms.author: jeffish ms.date: 07/18/2017 ms.technology: azure
 ms.prod: azure
-ms.technology: azure
-ms.devlang: nodejs
-ms.service: Relay
+manager: timlt
 ---
 # Azure Relay modules for JavaScript

 The Azure Relay service creates hybrid applications by enabling you to securely expose services that reside within a corporate enterprise network to the public cloud, without having to open a firewall connection, or require intrusive changes to a corporate network infrastructure.
 Relay supports a variety of different transport protocols and web services standards.